anyaevostinar/anyaevostinar.github.io/classes/257-w26/lab-flask-intro.md

     * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
     ```

-    And if you copy and paste that web address (the thing that starts with `http`) and put it into your web browser of choice, you should see your message.
-Congrats, you made a website with a Flask!
+    And if you copy that URL and put it into your web browser of choice, you should see your message.
+Congrats, you made a website with Flask!

 ## Outputting Data
 The main goal of using Flask is that we are able to display data from your dataset onto your website.
 Eventually, we'll put your data into a database, but for now, we'll stick with loading it in from a file so we can focus on how Flask itself works.

-1. Download [this](/classes/257-f23/dataset.csv) very exciting dataset (it's not exciting, sorry) and put it into the folder with your flask app python file
-2. We're going to keep things simple by just making a global variable `data` and saving the dataset into that:
-    ```python
-    data = []

-    def load_data():
-        #slightly weird syntax for reading from a file, but apparently the proper Pythonic way:
-        with open('dataset.csv', newline='') as f:
-            reader = csv.reader(f)
-            for row in reader:
-                data.append(row)
-    ```
+1. I've provided you with a dataset about Pokemon already in the repository, called `Pokemon.csv`, along with a `load_data` function that handles reading that data into a list of lists

-3. Now there are a lot of choices for how to display this data, though a common mistake is to not have the function return a string.
+3. Now there are a lot of choices for how to display this data.
 We'll start by thinking of your command line arguments as being entered in the URL.
 If you wanted to let the user get a particular cell of your dataset, you could make the decorator for the function include the desired row and column as variables:
     ```python
-    @app.route('/<row>/<column>', strict_slashes=False)
+    @app.route('/<int:row>/<int:column>/')
     ```

-    The `<>` indicate that the string inside them should be a variable that is passed to your associated function, which also means that the function has to take those arguments, like so:
+    The `<>` indicate that the string inside them should be a variable that is passed to your associated function, and in this case we are also converting `row` and `column` to `int`s immediately.
+The function has to take those exact arguments, like so:
     ```python
     def get_cell(row, column):
     ```

-    Use those two snippets to complete the `get_cell` function so that you can go to the page `your_url/0/1` and see a page with `column_2` on it.
+    Use those two snippets to complete the `get_cell` function so that you can go to the page `your_url/0/1` and see a page with `Name` on it.

-    You can also try letting the user get an entire row of the dataset, but remember that you'll need to turn the list into a string to do so.
+4. Now try letting the user get an entire row of the dataset, perhaps by specifying the Pokemon name that they want.
+Remember that you can use additional `/` in your endpoints to specify different commands, such as `/name/<pokemon_name>`.

 ## Handling user errors (and your own)